Authoring Short, Targeted Videos

 8: Publish your video

 This is the easiest and most satisfying step in the process.
 You simply export your video into a publication format (mp4 is common) and then share it in whatever channel you want!
-YouTube, MS Stream, Vimeo, etc.
+YouTube, Microsoft Stream, Vimeo, etc.